IP-CAM/opencart-blank-theme/README.md

 Installation
 ------------

-Extract the opencart-blank-theme in root folder your installation of Opencart.
+Extract the opencart-blank-theme from folder UPLOAD in root of your installation of Opencart.

 Log in your admin panel.

+Install **blankcart.ocmod.xml** via Extensions / Installer.

 Go into Settings and select the store you want to apply the theme to.